A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

 Similarly to the sharp RD design, predetermined covariates should be used to validate the assumptions of the fuzzy RD design.
 These tests are implemented in the same way as in the sharp RD design, exploring whether the covariates are balanced in a neighborhood of the cutoff.
 These balance tests should use only the predetermined covariates and the score; the treatment received should not be used for covariate falsification purposes.
 Another IV diagnostic reports some measure of bias associated with the instrument rather than balance, since bias from a baseline covariate can be amplified by how strongly the IV is predictive of the treatment.
 This second diagnostic approach can be easily accommodated to the RD setting by applying the fuzzy RD ratio estimator to the baseline covariates (instead of the standard sharp RD estimator) when testing for differences in baseline covariates.
 See \cite{Davies-etal_2017_IJE} and \cite{branson2020evaluating} for related formal and graphical methods, which we omit to conserve space.

-The key exclusion restriction in RD and IV settings---that being assigned to the treatment has no effect on the outcome except via actual treatment exposure---is untestable.
+The key assumption known as the exclusion restriction---that being assigned to the treatment has no effect on the outcome except via actual treatment exposure---is untestable.
 This is a fundamental identifying assumption.
 For fuzzy RD designs, it is important to evaluate the exclusion restriction using qualitative information.
-See \citet{Arai-Hsu-Kitagawa-Mourifie-Wan_2022_QE} and references therein.
+See \citet{Arai-Hsu-Kitagawa-Mourifie-Wan_2022_QE} and references therein for more discussion.

 We illustrate these falsification methods with the ART application.
 We focus on two tests that are specific to RD designs with non-compliance: a weak instrument test, and covariate ``balance'' tests based on the ratio fuzzy RD estimator.
 We implement a weak IV test in the following way.
 First, we estimate the MSE-optimal bandwidth for both sides of the cutoff, using ART initiation (the treatment) as the outcome.
 We then implement a weak IV test using only the observations within this bandwidth.
 This test consists of regressing the treatment on an indicator variable for whether the CD4 score is less than $350$, and assessing the F-value from this regression.
 The F-value from the weak IV test is approximately $698$, well above the standard critical value thresholds used in the IV literature.
 Standard methods can be used to generate these F-values while using bandwidth selection methods in rdrobust; see the replication materials for details.
 We also test for differences in baseline covariates at the cutoff using the fuzzy RD estimator in Table~\ref{tab:bal2}.
 The balance results in Table~\ref{tab:cd1} inflate the estimates in Table~\ref{tab:cd1} by the strength of the instrument, which may make it more likely to find imbalances.
 However, the results are similar to those results in Table~\ref{tab:cd1} based on the intention-to-treat RD estimator: we still find that there are no significant differences in the baseline covariates at the cutoff.